jcherven/jummiterm-themes-vscode/README.md

   - Use of a typical terminal foreground color for text that doesn't need special emphasis.
 Powerful tokens built in to the language should get more emphasis than user tokens.
 - Subtle comments
   - Comments that blend into the background a bit are easy to skim over when you need to focus on the syntax but are still very legible when paid attention to.
+- Different parts of your stack should be visually distinct
+  - Web development deals with so many radically different abstractions being edited at the same time.
+It's easier for me to mentally organize and focus/unfocus my attention between multiple panes and tabs when, for instance, Nodejs controllers have a distinct color character from MongoDB models.

 ## Current work